Steve Reid InNOVAtion Award

 - What you hope to achieve over the next two years?

-Please set YouTube or Vimeo links to private and share at application stage.
+Please set YouTube or Vimeo links to unlisted (YouTube) or private (Vimeo) and share at application stage.
 Applicants will also submit relevant music and web links.

 How your application will be assessed:

 Your application will be assessed based on the quality of your music submission and how well you provide clear evidence on how both the grant and mentoring will contribute towards your creative development and towards the end product mentioned.
-Successful artists will be notified in mid-December.
+Successful artists will be notified by mid-September.

 About Steve Reid Foundation: